kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 In this video we're going to create our first hello-world pod.
 This pod is going to have an apache webserver container running inside it.

-To create this pod we first need to create a yaml file the defines the pod's specifiction.
-So here's the yaml file I'll be using:
+To create this pod we first need to create a yaml file the defines the pod's specifications.
+So here's the yaml file that I wrote earlier:

 ```bash
 tree configs/